lazypanda2004/lazypanda2004/README.md

 ## ABOUT ME
 - Pursuing BTech in **Computer Science and Engineering** at **IIT Guwahati**.
-- App Developer at Student's Web Committee, IIT Guwahati.
+-  Developer at Student's Web Committee, IIT Guwahati.

 ## My Github Stats